 - Hero Killer: Won the International Vale Tudo II tournament championship by beating Pat Assalone, Mark Hall, and Wanderlei Silva.

 - I Know Muay Thai: Trained at the Boxe Thai Academy with additional training in The Netherlands and Thailand, and was an undefeated Brazilian champion.
-He also has a black belt in Brazilian Jiu-Jitsu under Osvaldo Alves and also trained in Judo and boxing under Pedro Roque Oteño, Otílio Toledo, and Paco Garcia.
+He also has a black belt in Brazilian Jiu-Jitsu under Osvaldo Alves, trained in Judo and boxing under Pedro Roque Oteño, Otílio Toledo, and Paco Garcia, and also trained in Luta Livre at the Budokan Academy.

 - "I am on a mission to find the man who is arguably the UKs greatest wrestler since Davey Boy, Gary Steele."